China’s WeRide secures more funding, pushing valuation to $3.3 billion – TechCrunch

 Only four months after securing Series B fundraising of $310 million, Chinese autonomous driving company WeRide says it has achieved its Series C funding round that brings its post-money valuation to $3 billion.

 This is first time the company has disclosed its value.
 The company did not share how much it has raised this round, only noting that it’s in the “hundreds of millions,” according to a statement released by the company.
-WeRide intends to use this funding round to invest in R&D and commercialization as it works towards the next-generation of Level 4 driving, a term that means a vehicle can drive without human intervention in some environments and conditions.
+WeRide intends to use this funding round to invest in R&D and commercialization as it works toward the next-generation of Level 4 driving, a term that means a vehicle can drive without human intervention in some environments and conditions.
 The company is also using the funds to prepare to commercialize its technology.

 WeRide has scored a slew of large investments over the past year, including its $200 million strategic round in December from Chinese bus maker Yutong.
-The speed and scale of these investments signals that the company is burning through money and hungry for more, and that investors are banking on China’s tech.
-Rival Momenta has also received large sums this year, exceeding its $1 billion in valuation with recent investments of $500 million and total funding of more than $700 million.
+The speed and scale of these investments signals that the company is burning through money and is hungry for more, and that investors are banking on China’s tech.
+Rival Momenta has also received large sums this year, exceeding its $1 billion in valuation, with recent investments of $500 million and total funding of more than $700 million.

 “WeRide Master Platform (WMP), our core autonomous driving technology solution has helped to accelerate the company’s development,” Tony Han, founder and CEO of WeRide, said in a statement.
 “This drives the successful operation of our Robotaxi service in Guangzhou since 2019 and the introduction of the WeRide driverless Mini Robobus, a completely new product category to the autonomous industry.”